Retention of CO Ice and Gas Within 486958 Arrokoth: Discussion

-\REV{ Our work differs from other recent studies \citep{Parhi_Prialnik_2023,lisse_origin_2021,lisse_predicted_2022,Kral_etal_2021} that investigated similar questions. \citet{Kral_etal_2021} explored the idea of retaining volatile ices within KBOs for billions of years.
-They employed an analytical approach similar to ours and arrived at a similar prediction that volatiles might persist in KBOs until the present time.
+\REV{Our work differs from other recent studies \citep{Parhi_Prialnik_2023,lisse_origin_2021,lisse_predicted_2022,Kral_etal_2021} that investigated similar questions. \cite{Kral_etal_2021} explored the idea of retaining volatile ices within KBOs for billions of years.
+They employed an analytical approach similar to ours and arrived at a similar prediction: volatiles like CO might persist within KBOs until the present time.
 However, our conclusions are based on different considerations.
-According to \citet{Kral_etal_2021}, the rate of volatile loss is primarily governed by the time it takes for solar radiation absorbed at the surface to penetrate and drive sublimation deep within the interior.
-They further explain that $\tau_t \gg \tau_{sub}$ is generally true for KBOs owing to their very small thermal inertias, for which they require very low values of $\Keff = \order{10^{-5}}$Wm$^{-1}$K$^{-1}$, corresponding to the very lowest values of thermal inertia for TNOs reported in \citet{Lellouch_etal_2013}, which may not be representative of the bulk interior of such objects \footnote{\REV{For example, comet 67P is thought to have a stratified interior with substantially higher effective values of thermal inertia \citep{groussin_thermal_2019}.}}.
-With such low thermal inertia, the thermal relaxation timescale may indeed be comparable to or even greater than $\tau_{sub}$, leading to the dominance of $\tau_t$ in controlling the loss rate.
+According to \cite{Kral_etal_2021}, the rate of volatile loss is primarily governed by the time it takes for solar radiation absorbed at the surface to penetrate and drive sublimation deep within the interior.
+They further explain that $\tau_t \gg \tau_{fr}$ is generally true for KBOs owing to their very small thermal inertias, for which they require very low values of $\Keff = \order{10^{-5}}$Wm$^{-1}$K$^{-1}$, corresponding to the very lowest values of thermal inertia for TNOs reported in \cite{Lellouch_etal_2013}.
+These values of the conductivity may not be representative of the bulk interior of such objects \footnote{\REV{For example, comet 67P is thought to have a stratified interior with substantially higher effective values of thermal inertia \citep{groussin_thermal_2019}.}}.
+With such low thermal conductivies, the thermal relaxation timescale may indeed be comparable to or even greater than $\tau_{fr}$, leading to the dominance of $\tau_t$ in controlling the loss rate.
 Under these conditions, our lifetime estimates serve as conservative lower bounds, or equivalently, our predicted loss rates can be viewed as upper bounds. }